brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

         Connections                   ttl     opn     rt1     rt5     p50     p90
                                         0       0       0.00    0.00    0.00    0.00
-3. You will use the Forwarding ULR in the config.py file with this URL:
+3. You will use the Forwarding URL in the config.py file with this URL:

         TEAMS_BOT_URL=os.envrion.get('TEAMS_BOT_URL','http://this.is.the.url.you.net.ngrok.io')